SoyBison/academic-kickstart/content/post/memnetch1.md

 </center>

 For most of these runs, we have created a random split on LaMem, and tested our new MemNet implementation using both a train set and validation set drawn from LaMem.
 The cyan line, labeled `trainOnLaMem-valOnMemCat` is the result of training the model on LaMem, and then testing it on a different dataset called MemCat[^3].
 This is very low compared to the within-LaMem results.
-The salmon line is the opposite, a model which was trained on MemCat and tested on LaMem.
+The salmon line is the opposite, a model that was trained on MemCat and tested on LaMem.
 This is astounding because not only does LaMem purport to be a generalizable dataset, it is also around 55-thousand images whereas MemCat is made up of only ten-thousand.
 This implies that LaMem alone may not be as general as once thought.
 There are probably some features that are very common among LaMem data which are not apparent in MemCat.
 This is something to keep in mind going forward.
 Another thing to note is that the best performing model on LaMem alone peaks at around 0.56 rank correlate with the data.
-This is within expected limits of Khosla's reported 0.57.
+This is within the expected limits of Khosla's reported 0.57.

 Now let's do some tweaking.